-Is it better to live like an anonymous healthy and common person until the age of 90 or is it better to have an incredibly prolific life and die at the age of 35 like Mozart?
-Well, do we really have the choice?
+Is it better to live as an anonymous, healthy, and ordinary person until the age of 90, or is it better to have an extraordinarily accomplished life and die at the age of 35 like Mozart?
+Well, do we really have a choice?
 Maybe.

-There is a tension between living for oneself and being content and living for others and feeling insecure.
+There is a tension between, on the one hand, living for oneself and being content, or, on the other hand, living for others and feeling insecure.
 Jesus sacrificed his life at a relatively young age, is he an example to follow?

-The question that is evoked here is: What do we want to give to others?
-Our time, money, knowledge, work?
-Or can a deep feeling of contentment and happiness be reached by keeping everything to us and not sharing with others?
+The question raised here is: What do we want to give to others?
+Our time, money, knowledge, or work?
+Or can we attain a deep sense of contentment and happiness by keeping everything to ourselves without sharing it with others?

 When we reach a certain level of material security and comfort, it is interesting to see that there are two psychological paths possible.
-Some of us will crave more security and comfort, getting pleasure and happiness from greed.
-Some others will become more altruistic, getting pleasure and happiness from their own generosity and the wellbeing of others.
+Some of us will find pleasure and happiness in acquiring more security and comfort, driven by greed.
+Others will find pleasure and happiness in being altruistic, deriving joy from their own generosity and the well-being of others.

-Almost all religions and traditional wisdoms tell us that greed is bad while generosity is good.
+Almost all religions and traditional wisdom tell us that greed is bad while generosity is good.
 Is that true?
 And if it is the case, how to practice generosity?

 Our philosophical project is about finding the wisdom to develop generosity in a powerful and noble way.
-It is not sure you can become happier if you just go and give away your belongings.
-But it is for sure possible to become more content if you link your life with the idea of serving others.
-In order to do so, we have to think out of the box, find new creative ideas, unexplored paths, and maybe even flirt with craziness.
+There is no guarantee that you will become happier by simply giving away your belongings.
+However, it is certainly possible to become more content if you align your life with the idea of serving others.
+To do so, we have to think outside the box, discover new creative ideas, explore unexplored paths, and perhaps even flirt with craziness.

 We want to help you increase your wisdom, and diminish your concerns about looking crazy.
 Higher levels of wisdom can easily look similar to states of craziness.
-How much are you concerned about such a possibility?
+To what extent does the possibility concern you?
 Let us explore those paths together!